f3z0/grunt-as3convert/README.md

-# jison-as3
+# grunt-as3convert
-Early semi-working version of jison lexer from AS3 to JS.
+Partially working implementation of AS3 to JavaScript conversion using jison.